 What’s Missing from Ritual?

-Vitamin-enthusiasts may be surprised to find that a few of the common multi-ingredients like calcium and Vitamin C are missing from the ingredient list.
+Vitamin enthusiasts may be surprised to find that a few of the common multi-ingredients like calcium and Vitamin C are missing from the ingredient list.
 Rituals research team says most women get enough Vitamin C from our daily diets.
-And instead of calcium, the capsules have vitamin D3, K2, boron, which work together to change how our bodies utilize calcium in and from the foods we eat.
+And instead of calcium, the capsules have vitamin D3, K2, boron, which appear to work together to improve how our bodies utilize calcium in and from the foods we eat.
 But it’s still worth noting that Ritual doesn’t contain some ingredients women may look for in their supplements.

-Other common ingredients that are missing: biotin, zinc, copper, alpha-lipoic acid, vitamin E, other B vitamins, and probiotics.
+Other common ingredients that you might find missing and are often included in women’s multis might be biotin, zinc, copper, alpha-lipoic acid, other B vitamins, and probiotics.

 Ritual Vitamin Benefits and Effectiveness

 Note: Multivitamins shouldn’t be seen as replacements for a healthy diet or medication.
 It’s always a good idea to talk to your doctor before beginning a new fitness, nutritional, and/or supplement routine.
 Individual needs for vitamins and minerals will vary.
 The list below simply includes our favorite brands and shouldn’t be taken as medical advice.

 When my first package arrived at my doorstep I felt like a little kid on Christmas (not an overstatement).
 Delivered in a cute, grammable, and sunshiney yellow package.
 Plus, while the instructions are easy-enough (aka take two pills any time of day with or without food), each pacakge comes with a little booklet of instructions reminding you how to take them and what’s in them.